Liberation of Kherson: Military and political impact

 By withdrawing, Russian forces ceded control of about 40% of Kherson Oblast to Ukraine.
 The loss of Kherson has been widely regarded as a significant blow to Vladimir Putin, who on 30 September said that Kherson would be "part of Russia forever".
 On 12 November, the occupying forces declared Henichesk, a port city on the Sea of Azov, to be the "temporary administrative capital of the Kherson region".
 During the withdrawal, Russian soldiers took the bones of the 18th century Prince Grigory Aleksandrovich Potemkin, who was considered the modern founder of the city, from Kherson's St. Catherine's Cathedral.

 Initially, most of the city's inhabitants were euphoric, celebrating the Russian withdrawal in public, and welcoming the Ukrainian forces as liberators, while others were worried about the time ahead.
 A Kherson resident said: "I want to celebrate, but something tells me it is not over yet.
 The Russians can't be giving up so easily, not after everything that has happened.
 I am scared for the winter and worry the city will become a battle ground.
 We will be in the firing line."
 Military analysts stated that there was a danger of Russian artillery shelling Kherson from the eastern bank of the Dnipro.

-On 14 November Zelenskyy made an unannounced visit to Kherson and spoke to a crowd of several hundred residents, saying "We are, step by step, coming to all of our country...I am happy we are in Kherson.”
+On 14 November Zelenskyy made an unannounced visit to Kherson and spoke to a crowd of several hundred residents, saying "We are, step by step, coming to all of our country...I am happy we are in Kherson."
 The NOS described the situation on the ground as "a sort of unspoken ceasefire.
 That both belligerents have taken a kind of break, and are not extensively shooting at each other."
 Aleksandr Dugin, the ideologue of Russian nationalism and Eurasianism, openly criticized Vladimir Putin for failing to defend "Russian cities" such as Kherson.

+In December 2023, a declassified American intelligence assessment found with "high confidence" that Russian military officials proposed delaying the withdrawal from Kherson until after the 2022 United States elections "to avoid giving a named US political party a perceived win before the election."